jaanga/terrain-srtm30-plus-r2/readme.md

 ## Data Sources

-The data used here has been collected from:
+The elevation data used here has been collected from:

 <ftp://topex.ucsd.edu/pub/srtm30_plus/topo30/>